Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

     In programmatic Channel_1 added configuration for CompressionThreshold and alter value for InterfaceName In functional configuration for consumerName as Consumer_3 and  host("localhost:14002")

+Series400Consumer421-PConfig-002
+    Alters consumer to add new GlobalConfig parameters EventPoolLimits for 5 types of EventPool.

 Module:  Series400Consumer430
 -----------------------------